BlokasLabs/pisound-docs/Example-projects.md

-# Projects Using pisound
+# Projects Using Pisound

-## pisound and LV2 Plugins
+## Pisound and LV2 Plugins
 On http://rpi.autostatic.com/ repository you can find some cool software packages for audio.
 One of those is **Carla** - a host for LV2 plugins.

 ![Carla](https://raw.githubusercontent.com/wiki/BlokasLabs/pisound-docs/images/carla.png)